 Explore what Christian meditation is, and how hearing Gods voice is crucial for disciples of Jesus to practice.

 What is Christian Meditation?

-Christian meditation is reflecting on God, on His character and on His Word.
-It is prayerful reading of the Bible with our ears open wide, and pondering on it (Isaiah 30:21; John 8:47; John 10:27).
+Christian meditation is reflecting on God, on His character, and on His Word.
+It is the prayerful reading of the Bible with our ears open wide, and pondering on it.
+(Isaiah 30:21; John 8:47; John 10:27).
 That is why meditation requires a quiet place and time.
 In Psalm 1 we read that the one blessed of God is he who delights in the law of God and meditates on it day and night.
 (Psalm 1:1-2).

-How often do we take a quality time to meditate on God, his goodness, faithfulness and His Word?
+How often do we take quality time to meditate on God, his goodness, faithfulness, and His Word?

 V. 15: I meditate on your precepts and consider your ways